We Counted Over a Half a Million Shorebirds!

 At a Glance

-Contact: Contact Project Coordinator Emm Clark.
+Contact: Project Coordinator Emm Clark.

 Important Stories

-Read our recent blog post about why this work is important to a tiny bird that spins across the lake to get its food.
+Read our blog post about why this work is important to a tiny bird that spins across the lake to get its food.

 A Little Spinning Bird and the Wider World of Great Salt Lake Conservation